beringnpz/romsascii/README.md

 - **ini\_frc\_bry**: locations of CORE and CFSR datasets
 - **other\_in**: locations of varinfo.dat, grid file, and default stations, biology, and ice (the latter three will often be overwritten via parameter dictionaries in user scripts, but I provide this default just in case).

+## To build

+To rebuild in development mode:

+`python setup.py develop`

+To rebuild in final mode:

+`python setup.py install`